AbdullahiAli2/Module2-Solution/README.md

-# Module2-Solution This is my assignment code coursera 2020 , my couse about HTML,CSS and Javascript.
+# Module2-Solution This is my assignment code coursera 2020 , my course is about HTML,CSS and Javascript.